voucherifyio/sdk-ruby-openapi-based/docs/CampaignsApi.md

 Enable Campaign

-There are various times when you'll want to manage a campaign's accessibility.
+There are various times when youll want to manage a campaigns accessibility.
 This can be done by two API methods for managing the campaign state - *enable* and *disable*.
 Sets campaign state to **active**.
 The vouchers in this campaign can be redeemed - only if the redemption occurs after the start date of the campaign and voucher and the voucher and campaign are not expired.

 ### Examples